datacommonsorg/docsite/README.md

     $ gem install jekyll bundler

+You will need to edit `_config.yml` by commenting out the line

+    remote_theme: pmarsceill/just-the-docs

+then uncommenting

+    # theme: "just-the-docs"

-Afterwards, run `bundle exec` in repository to bring up a local version.
+Finally, run `bundle exec` in repository to bring up a local version.

     $ bundle exec jekyll serve